tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Thus, we could include this Test in our `Use Case`, even though it is not yet accepted into the BDQ standard.
 We could implement it, Test the implementation, and put it forward to the Maintenance group for consideration for inclusion in the standard.
 This Test would fill the gap of a simple presence check for `dwc:footprintWKT`.

-## 5 Test for another Gap (non-normative)
+## 5 A Test to Fill another Gap (non-normative)

-Another gap we identified in the `Use Case` was evaluating whether prof:wasAttributedTo contains a value, and whether that value is a valid ORCID ID.
-Under the principle of keeping tests focused on a single aspect of data quality, we can break this down into two separate tests:
+Another gap we identified in the `Use Case` was evaluating whether `prov:wasAttributedTo` contains a value, and whether that value is a valid ORCID ID.
+Under the principle of keeping tests focused on a single aspect of data quality, we can break this down into three separate tests:

-* prov:wasAttributedTo (contains a value) **Gap**
+* prov:wasAttributedTo (Contains a value) **Gap**
+* prov:wasAttributedTo (Conforms to the structure of an ORCID ID) **Gap**
-* prov:wasAttributedTo (ORCID ID is valid) **Gap**
+* prov:wasAttributedTo (Is found in an ORCID ID registry) **Gap**

-The first of these is a simple presence check for prov:wasAttributedTo, which is a term in the PROV ontology that provides metadata, in this case, about the source of each taxon distribution.
-We could define a test for this gap in a similar way to the test we just defined for dwc:footprintWKT.
-The test would be a `Validation` test, it would take prov:wasAttributedTo as input, and it would ask the question "Is there a value in prov:wasAttributedTo?"
-The expected response would be COMPLIANT if there is a value in prov:wasAttributedTo, and NOT_COMPLIANT if there is not a value.
+The first of these is a simple presence check for `prov:wasAttributedTo`, which is a term in the PROV ontology that provides metadata, in this case, about the source of each taxon distribution.
+We could define a Test for this gap in a similar way to the Test we just defined for dwc:footprintWKT.
+The Test would be a `Validation` Test, it would take `prov:wasAttributedTo` as input, and it would ask the question "Is there a value in prov:wasAttributedTo?"
+The expected response would be COMPLIANT if there is a value in `prov:wasAttributedTo`, and NOT_COMPLIANT if there is not a value.

 * **Description** Is there a value in prov:wasAttributedTo?
 * **Label** VALIDATION_WASATTRIBUTEDTO_NOTEMPTY